 Those associated with the Nevada Test Site, with their years of experience and critical knowledge gained at the Site, are often consulted when the worst of these events occur.

 Russia's Chernobyl disaster is a well known example but as you'll see, there were quite a few more alarming incidents many of us aren't aware of.
+I certainly wasn't and it surprised me to see some these.

 The Site has also been home to rocket development, alternative delivery systems, detection and recording technologies as well as optic and electro-optic science.